cocos/cocos-docs/en/editor/publish/publish-alipay-mini-game.md

 ## Environment Configuration

-- Download [Alipay Mini Program Studio](https://render.alipay.com/p/f/fd-jwq8nu2a/pages/home/index.html) on desktop and install it.
+- Download [Alipay Mini Program Studio](https://render.alipay.com/p/f/fd-jwq8nu2a/pages/home/index.html) to the desktop and install it.

 - Download [Alipay](https://mobile.alipay.com/index.htm) and install it on your mobile device.

-- The minimum version of Alipay client supported on Android is 10.1.75 and on iOS is 10.1.78.
+- The minimum version supported of the Alipay client on Android is 10.1.75 and on iOS is 10.1.78.

 ## Publishing Process

-Use Cocos Creator to open the project project to be published, select **Alipay Mini Game** in **Platform** of the **Build** panel, and then click **Build**.
+Use Cocos Creator to open the project to be published, select **Alipay Mini Game** in **Platform** of the **Build** panel, and then click **Build**.

 ![build option](./publish-alipay-mini-game/build_option.png)